Other Americas

 Brazil declared independence from Portugal in 1822 as an empire under Pedro I, who had served as regent under Portuguese rule.
 Upon his abdication in 1831, he was succeeded by Pedro II.
 Pedro II was only five-years old when his reign began.
 The he monarchy lasted 1822-1889, when it was replaced a republic (1889-1930).

-Coinage under the Empire of Brazil initially used the same coinage as it had under Portuguese rule (though the Brazilian real did not match Portuguese real).
+Coinage under the Empire of Brazil initially used the same coinage as it had under Portuguese rule (though even before independence the Brazilian real did not match Portuguese real).
 This coinage was not decimalized.

 Gold coinage in Brazil never matched LMU coinage.
 However, are several silver coins mirrored LMU coinage between the 1860s-1910s.